Celebrating Seniors - Martin Sheen is 76, Part Two

 Martin Sheen and David Keith (Firestarter) shared the screen again in the Africa conservation-themed movie Running Wild (1992) along with Brooke Shields, and Sheen’s daughter Renée Estévez.
 Sheen and his daughter Renée Estévez played a father and daughter in the TV movie Touch and Die (1992).

 In 1993 alone, 10 Martin Sheen film projects were released.
 In Alex Haley’s Queen (1993), the pre-Civil War era mini-series starring Halle Berry, Martin Sheen and Ann-Margret played plantation owners.
-Below, the movie trailer for the thriller Hear No Evil (1993) features D. B. Sweeney, Marlee Matlin, and Martin Sheen.
+In the thriller Hear No Evil (1993), D. B. Sweeney, Marlee Matlin, and Martin Sheen co-star.

 Martin Sheen had an uncredited role in the parody Hot Shots!
 Part Deux (1993), in which Sheen and his son Charlie referenced their roles in Wall Street (1987); and co-starred in the TV drama A Matter of Justice (1993) with Patty Duke.

 The Civil War movie Gettysburg (1993) starred Tom Berenger as General James Longstreet, and Martin Sheen as General Robert E. Lee.
 Berenger and Sheen had both done voice-overs in the 1987 documentary Dear America: Letters Home from Vietnam.